vickyw1112/sreddit/README.md

 The user interface looks good, is performant, makes logical sense, and is usable.

 **Push Notifications**
 Users can receive push notifications when a user they follow posts an image.
-Notification can be accessed at (`GET /latest`)
+There is no endpoint or websocket provided, we expect you to figure out how to do this given the existing endpoints.
+Notice that since we do not give you a websocket (nor teach it in the course) we are happy for you to use polling ot achieve this, i.e check if there is anything to notify the user of every 5 or so seconds.

+The delay is up to you, but remember you want it to look semi live without overwhelming the event queue.

 **Offline Access**
-Users can access the "Seddit" at all times by using Web Workers to cache the page (and previous content) locally.
+Users can access the "Seddit" at all times by using Web Workers to cache the page (and previous content) locally. d
 **Fragment based URL routing**
 Users can access different pages using URL fragments:

 ```
-/#profile=me
+/#profile=1
 /#feed
-/#profile=janecitizen
+/#profile=420
 ```

 # FAQ